-- For LW Redstone, LLC, we anticipate funding certain infrastructure costs (up to a maximum of\$76.0 million) that we expect will be reimbursed by the City of Huntsville; as of December 31, 2013, we had advanced \$44.1 million to the City to fund such costs (included in mortgage and other investing receivables on our consolidated balance sheets, and including accrued interest thereon).
+- For LW Redstone, LLC, we anticipate funding certain infrastructure costs (up to a maximum of \$76.0 million excluding accrued interest thereon) due to be reimbursed by the City of Huntsville as discussed further in Note 9; as of December 31, 2014, we had advanced \$49.1 million to the City to fund such costs (included in investing receivables on our consolidated balance sheets, and including accrued interest thereon).
 We also expect to fund additional development and construction costs through equity contributions to the extent that third party financing is not obtained.
 Our partner was credited with a \$9.0 million capital account upon formation and is not required to make any future equity contributions.
-While net cash flow distributions to the partners vary depending on the source of the funds distributed, cash flows are generally distributed as follows: - cumulative preferred returns on capital invested to fund the project's infrastructure costs on a pro rata basis to us and our partner; - cumulative preferred returns on our capital invested to fund the project's vertical construction; - return of our invested - capital;return of our partner's capital; - any remaining residual 85% to us and 15% to our portror.
+While net cash flow distributions to the partners vary depending on the source of the funds distributed, cash flows are generally distributed as follows: - cumulative preferred returns on capital invested to fund the project's infrastructure costs on a pro rata basis to us and our partner: - cumulative preferred returns on our capital invested to fund the project's vertical construction: - return of our invested capital; - return of our partner's capital; - any remaining residual 85% to us and 15% to our partner

 Our partner has the right to require us to acquire its interest for fair value beginning in March 2020; accordingly, we classify the fair value of our partner's interest as redeemable noncontrolling interests in the mezzanine section of our consolidated balance sheet.
-Disclosure regarding activity for this redeemable noncontrolling interest is included in Note

-- 13. We have the right to purchase our partner's interest at fair value upon the earlier of five years following the project's achievement of a construction commencement threshold of 4.4 million square feet or March 2040. - For M Square Associates, LLC, net cash flows of this entity will be distributed to the partners as follows: (1) member loans and accrued interest; (2) our preferred return and capital contributions used to fund infrastructure costs; (3) the partners' preferred returns and capital contributions used to fund all other costs, including the base land value credit, in proportion to the accrued returns and capital accounts; and (4) residual amounts distributed 50% to each member. - For COPT-FD Indian Head, LLC, net cash flows will be distributed to the partners in proportion to their respective ownership interests
+We disclose the activity for this redeemable noncontrolling interest in Note 13.
+We have the right to purchase our partner's interest at fair value upon the earlier of five years following the project's achievement of a construction commencement threshold of 4.4 million square feet or March 2040; the project had achieved 561,000 square feet of construction commencement through December 31, 2014; and

+• For M Square Associates, LLC, net cash flows of this entity will be distributed to the partners as follows: (1) member loans and accrued interest; (2) our preferred return and capital contributions used to fund infrastructure costs; (3) the partners' preferred returns and capital contributions used to fund all other costs, including the base land value credit, in proportion to the accrued returns and capital accounts; and (4) residual amounts distributed 50% to each member.

 The ventures discussed above include only ones in which parties other than COPLP and COPT own interests.

 During the periods included herein, we also owned investments in the following consolidated real estate joint ventures:

-- Arundel Preserve #5, LLC, a joint venture owning property in Hanover Maryland (in the Baltimore/Washington Corridor) and in which we had a50% nominal ownership interest.
-On September 17, 2013, we acquired our partner's noncontrolling interest, along with incremental additional land value in the venture, in exchange for 221,501 common units in COPLP valued at \$5.2 million; and - MOR Forbes 2 LLC, a joint venture owning property in Lanham, Maryland (in the Baltimore/Washington Corridor) and in which we had a50% nominal ownership interest.
-On December 11, 2013, the joint venture sold the property, after which the proceeds were distributed to the partners and there was substantially no remaining business operations or property.
+- Arundel Preserve #5, LLC, a joint venture owning property in Hanover, Maryland (in the Baltimore/Washington Corridor) and in which we had a50% nominal ownership interest.
+On September 17, 2013, we acquired our partner's noncontrolling interest, along with incremental additional land value in the venture, in exchange for 221,501 common units in COPLP valued at \$5.2 million; - MOR Forbes 2 LLC, a joint venture owning property in Lanham, Maryland (in the Baltimore/Washington Corridor) and in which we had a50% nominal ownership interest.
+On December 11, 2013, the joint venture sold the property, after which the proceeds were distributed to the partners and there was substantially no remaining business operations or property; and - COPT-FD Indian Head, LLC, a joint venture owning property in Charles County, Maryland (in our "Other" region).
+On August 7, 2014, the joint venture's property was repurchased by Charles County under the terms of a development agreement for \$6.4 million, after which the proceeds were distributed to the partners and there was no remaining business operations or assets.